Adewuumii/html-Tasks/README.md

-# AltSchool-Tasks
+# html-Tasks
-This is where you will be able to access my AltSchool's html and css assignments.
+This is where you will be able to access my html assignments.